microsoft/finops-toolkit/docs-mslearn/framework/understand/understand-cloud-usage-cost.md

 ## Anomaly management

 Anomaly management refers to the practice of detecting and addressing abnormal or unexpected cost and usage patterns in a timely manner.
-With this capability, you will identify, triage, and address unexpected changes in cost, usage, and carbon.
+With this capability, you identify, triage, and address unexpected changes in cost, usage, and carbon.
 This capability is especially important with usage-based billing and sustainability models, where small fluctuations in usage can result in large fiscal and environmental impact.

 To learn more, see [Anomaly management](./anomalies.md).